-Customers have to wrap their coins at home before bringing them in for deposit.
+Customers have to wrap their coins at home before depositing them.

-This is the standard procedure adopted by most other banks that don't offer coin-counting machines.
+This is the standard procedure that most other banks don't offer coin-counting machines.

 History of TD Bank Penny Arcade Machines

-In 2008, Canadian-based TD Bank acquired Commerce Bank and since then has kept most perks, such as being open 7 days a week, allowing dogs and offering dog treats.
+In 2008, Canadian-based TD Bank acquired Commerce Bank and since then has kept most perks, such as being open seven days a week, allowing dogs, and offering dog treats.

 In November 2015, TD Bank started charging non-customers to use the machine.
 An interesting decision by TD, as the service drove over 6 million non-customers a year to TD branches.

 Mixed response to the fee changes